someengineering/resoto.com/blog/2022/12-09-resoto-at-your-command/index.md

 ![](./img/banner.png)

-Version 3 of Resoto introduces the ability to extend this capability by defining your commands programmatically in the language of your choice.

-<!--truncate-->

-If you are familiar with Python, this task becomes super easy, since all the necessary boilerplate code is already provided.
+**Version 3 of Resoto introduces the ability to extend this capability by defining custom commands programmatically in the language of your choice.** If you are familiar with Python, this task becomes super easy, since all the necessary boilerplate code is already provided.

 In this blog post, we will implement a new command called `hello-world` in Python, to show the power and flexibility of this new feature.
 The simple idea of our new command is adding a greeting to the tags of a selected resource.

+<!--truncate-->

 ## Architecture